glpi-project/glpi/apirest.md

                      Some columns will be always presents (1-id, 2-name, 80-Entity).
                      Optional.
    - *rawdata*: boolean for displaying raws data of Search engine of glpi (like SQL request, and full searchoptions)
-   - *withindexes*: boolean to get id of the row in indexex.
-By default this option is set to false, because, in json object (which are identified by index) are not considered as sorted.
-So, we provide array to respect to sorting.
+   - *withindexes*: boolean to retrieve rows indexed by items id.
+By default this option is set to false, because order of json objects (which are identified by index) cannot be garrantued  (from http://json.org/ : An object is an unordered set of name/value pairs).
+So, we provide arrays to guarranting sorted rows.
    - *uid_cols*: identify cols by uniqid of the searchoptions instead an numeric value (see [List searchOptions](#list_searchoptions) and uid field)
-   - *giveItems*: Retrieve the data with the htmml parsing from core, new data are provided in data_html index.
+   - *giveItems*: Retrieve the data with the html parsed from core, new data are provided in data_html key.
 * **Returns**
    - 200 (OK) with all rows data with this format: